onedebos/epower-rails/README.md

 ### Automated Tests

 - Currently, there are no automated tests avaailable for this project.
 This will be implemented at a later date.

+### Scheduling

+- Users are automatically debited and credited each day. see log/whenever.log for logfiles.
+- Whenever cron jobs can be updated from config/schedule.rb
+- When updated, run `bundle exec whenever --update-crontab` to notify whenever of the changes.

 ### Endpoints